contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/03_create/02_edit/04_representations.md

 ![Representation properties](images/representation-properties.jpg "Representation properties")

 You can modify the following attributes for an existing Representation property.
+The remaining attributes will be modified from the Entity Store instead of the API.

 ### Name

 The property's name.
+You cannot edit the property's name of an API published version.
+To be able do edit it, you will need to revert to a draft version.

 ### Hidden